 - ▲ Large scale, intensive farms have the worst animal welfare potential.
-The establishment and development of new intensive farms must cease. - ▲ Farming systems with the worst welfare consequences should be phased out, for example by replacing intensive farming by small-scale, regionally-bound, higher welfare farming systems in which animals are able to express a full range of normal behaviour. - ▲ Farmers who are front-runners in making these changes should receive incentives, whilst those who resist transforming their intensive farming systems should be sanctioned. - ▲ Companies that do not comply with the present legislation on animal welfare should be sanctioned through fines and other penalties. - A Best husbandry practice should become the norm, rather than a niche in the market. - Foie gras (goose/duck liver) production is banned in the UK.
-AWP believes it is now time to ban both the import and trade of this product.
-We would also continue to push for a Europewide production, trade and import ban. - ▲ Labelling of all food products should be mandatory, and should include information about animal welfare, method of slaughter, use of natural resources, social conditions, impact on the natural environment and food miles.
+The establishment and development of new intensive farms must cease. - A Farming systems with the worst welfare consequences should be phased out, for example by replacing intensive farming by small-scale, regionally-bound, higher welfare farming systems in which animals are able to express appropriate species specific behaviour. - A Farmers who are front-runners in making these changes should receive incentives, whilst those who resist transforming their intensive farming systems should be sanctioned. - A Companies that do not comply with the present legislation on animal welfare should be sanctioned through fines and other penalties. - A Best husbandry practice should become the norm, rather than a niche in the market. - ▲ Foie gras (goose/duck liver) production is banned in the UK.
+AWP believes it is now time to ban both the import and trade of this product here. - ▲ Labelling of all food products should be mandatory, and should include information about animal welfare, method of slaughter, use of natural resources, social conditions, impact on the natural environment and food miles.
 This would allow consumers to make choices in line with their own principles on the environment, health, animal welfare and the social circumstances in which a product is produced.
 Many consumers are unaware of the reality of how the food products they buy are produced and are shocked when they find out the truth.
 Labels must, therefore, provide honest and clear information on the above.
 For example, eggs and egg products which involve the killing of new-born male chicks as part of the production process must indicate this.
 Meat and poultry products must indicate whether the animal was stunned before slaughter.
 Misleading pictures such as laughing pigs on pork steaks and laughing cows on packets of cheese must become a thing of the past.